 list Displays a one-line summary for each task running on the system.
-The long prints tasks in long format.
-The long tasks - -1 option prints tasks in long format.
-The -h option prints tasks hierarchically, with child tasks following the parent tasks.
+The -l option prints tasks in long format.
+The -h option prints tasks - hierarchically, with child tasks following the parent tasks.
 By default, all tasks running on the system are printed.
 If you include a taskid argument, the output is limited to those tasks whose taskid or task tag match taskid.
 The remaining arguments filter tasks and limit which ones are listed.